 Serve sweet potato ice cream with this delicious brown sugar pecan praline sauce or with dulce de leche.
 Butterscotch sauce would be excellent as well, or simply sprinkle toasted pecans or toasted coconut over the ice cream.

 2 1/2 cups heavy cream

-- 1 cup milk (whole)
+1 cup whole milk

-3/4 cup brown sugar (dark)
+3/4 cup dark brown sugar

-- 5 egg yolks
+5 large egg yolks

-- 1 cup sweet potato puree
+1 cup sweet potato puree

-- 3/4 teaspoon ground cinnamon
+3/4 teaspoon ground cinnamon

 Pour egg yolk-cream mixture back into the saucepan, whisking constantly.
-Continue cooking over medium heat, stirring constantly, until the mixture thickens slightly and coats the back of a spoon,* or to about 175 F. Do not boil.
+Continue cooking over medium heat, stirring constantly, until mixture thickens slightly and coats the back of a spoon, or to about 175 F. Do not boil.

 Strain mixture through a fine-mesh sieve into a bowl.
 Whisk in the sweet potato puree, cinnamon, and nutmeg.
 Cover and refrigerate until thoroughly chilled, at least 3 hours.